ahmad-olu/aginisi/README.md

 # 🔧 Aginisi — Fast JSON-Backed Mock API Server

+## overview
 **Aginisi** is a developer-first Rust application for quickly spinning up a local backend server with zero setup.
 Ideal for frontend developers and prototypers who want to:
 - Mock out APIs fast.
 - Store tables as editable `.json` files.
 - Run CRUD and filter operations over HTTP.
 - Choose your port and path.
 - Preview real-time update support (coming soon with Socket.IO).

+---

+## 🔧 Motivation
+As a frontend developer who also builds backends—often using different languages for each—I’ve repeatedly encountered a common challenge: after building the backend, I find that integrating it with my frontend can be frustrating because the data shape or API responses weren’t fully anticipated during the frontend development.
+This mismatch slows me down, especially when rapidly prototyping MVPs or testing new product ideas.

+To solve this, I created this tool to let me design and prototype REST APIs around the needs of my frontend first.
+It allows me to simulate backend behavior with flexible JSON-based data storage, CRUD operations, and filtering—so I can build and test my UI against realistic endpoints from day one.
+Once the frontend is solid, I can then implement the real backend with a clear understanding of the data structure and interactions needed.

+This approach bridges the gap between frontend and backend during prototyping and speeds up development of MVPs, internal tools, and early-stage features.

 ---